RAKWireless/tutorials-and-guides/Temperature and Humidity Monitor/README.md

 ## Hardware Configuration

 The hardware configuration is so easy!
-The WisBlock elements can easily be connected to the board and be fixed using the screws.
-Conect the RAK1906 Environment Sensor BOSCH BME680 to the Slot A, and don't forget to connect the LoRaWAN® antenna.
+The WisBlock elements can easily be connected to the board and fixed using the screws.
+Connect the RAK1906 Environment Sensor BOSCH BME680 to Slot A, and don't forget to connect the LoRaWAN® antenna.

 ![components](https://drive.google.com/file/d/1_-QAPF-9coiXJf-0QmAA-eVBymbUOAAv/view?usp=sharing)

-The final result, will look as the following:
+The final result will look as the following:

 ![finalResult](https://drive.google.com/file/d/1ZxXeD5qLNk9Qdd2K9W3qjFpvYXOpKveH/view?usp=sharing)

 The Blues components are easy to connect as well, just connect the Notecard on the Notecarrier and fix it with the screw.
-Don't forget to connect the antenna before to use it.
+Don't forget to connect the antenna before using it.

 ![blues_board](https://drive.google.com/file/d/16v1RT5-pTJdML-JC3usvS3NPl9aGM01W/view?usp=sharing)

 ## Contents

-The Include folder, has all the code for each module, the main, and a business logic code to acomplish the requirements.
+The Include folder has all the code for each module, the main, and a business logic code to accomplish the requirements.
 It is just a template, the user can change the logic completely.
-The main file, include the code to read data and send it to LoRaWAN as primary network and NB-IoT as second network.
+The main file, includes the code to read data and send it to LoRaWAN as the primary network and NB-IoT as the second network.

 ## How to use